Start Here Case Study Presentation Our Team GitHub

 MIMIC architecture: Instrumentation stage, installation

-Now that the MIMIC is properly instrumented in the desired application, it is ready to capture the activity that occurs when the application is in use.
+Now that MIMIC is properly instrumented in the desired application, it is ready to capture the activity that occurs when the application is in use.

 7.2.
 Emitting Stage